 “Oi!
 Come back here wif dat pointy stikk!
 RRRAAAGH!”

 The orc slammed his massive club into the swamp floor, sending a destructive tremor towards Hesk.
-It kicked up mud, water, blood and corpses alike as it hurled towards her like some sort of subterranean torpedo, catching up to her in seconds.
+It kicked up mud, water, blood and corpses alike as it hurled towards her like some sort of subterranean missile, catching up to her in seconds.
 It made the ground beneath her feet heave, quake and split apart as it opened up a chasm-like hole around her.
 Hesk was unable to get out of the way in time and fell into it, her vision filling with mud and water as the swamp rushed in after her.